 There is little doubt that Josh McDaniels WANTS to put his imprint on the team and fast.
 He is a quarterback guy and I am sure he wants to find a young quarterback in this draft to groom.

 Of course, none of that is as much fun as drafting the next stud, franchise quarterback, especially with the off-season we have endured.
 It's funny to me.
 Twelve weeks ago, people were blasting Mark Sanchez for coming out after only starting for 1 season at USC.
 Remember, the kid couldn't see the field with John David Booty in front of him.
 Enough said.
-Now, he's the second coming of
+Now, he's the second coming of <fill in the blank with a comparison we have heard> and everyone is touting how great he will be.

 The reports are rampant that the Broncos are intrigued by Sanchez, that McDaniels, based on the success he had with another USC QB that didn't play.
 Matt Cassel was a 3-year project for McDaniels in New England, and he sat and watched one of the best, if not the best, QB in the game, especially fundamentally in terms of footwork.
 Sanchez wouldn't get the same luxury, especially in QB-crazy Denver.